Kurai Musanhi

 Kurainashe Musanhi (born 14 March 2006) is a professional football player who plays as left-back for Colchester United.
 Born in England, he plays for the Zimbabwe national team.

 Career

 Musanhi is a product of the youth academies of Hadley Rangers and Potters Bar Town.
 In 2022, he began his senior career with Hertford Town.
 On 23 August 2024, he transferred to Crystal Palace.
 On 29 July 2025, he transferred to Colchester United where he joined their U23s.
+On 16 May 2026 the club announced it had extended the player's contract.

 International career

 Born in England, Musanhi is of Zimbabwean descent.
 He debuted with the Zimbabwe national team for the 2025 COSAFA Cup.